am610/Firecrown_LOCAL/README.md

 # Firecrown_LOCAL

 Demonstration of SN focussed utilities.
-Notebooks are kept in Notebook dir.
+Tutorial notebooks are kept in `Notebook` dir.
 These results are based on runs in CORI, NERSC.
 Similar runs are also being prepared in RCC-Midway system.
 A starter pack for the Midway system is already prepared.

 The likelihood details can be seen in `sn_srd.py` file.